harsha-ops/Simple-Voting-APP-ArgoCD/README.md

 In the job configuration, link the job to the GitHub repository containing the source code.
 Set up the pipeline to point to the corresponding Jenkinsfile in the repository.
 Configure any necessary Jenkins credentials (e.g., for Docker Hub login).
-Trigger the pipeline to build, push, and deploy the Docker images.
+Trigger the pipeline to build, push, and deploy the Docker images and update the k8s manifest files.

 ### 4. Set Up Kubernetes (Minikube) Cluster
 Ensure that you have a running Minikube Kubernetes cluster.

+### 5. Install ArgoCD in Minikube

+### 6. Configure ArgoCD application using the CLI or UI

-### 5. Deploy Microservices to Kubernetes
+### 7. ArgoCD deploys Microservices to Kubernetes cluster
-After pushing the Docker images to Docker Hub, deploy each microservice to your Minikube Kubernetes cluster by applying the corresponding Kubernetes deployment and service YAML files.

 ## Architecture